Dried lime: Flavor

 Dried limes are strongly flavored.
 They taste sour and citrusy like fresh limes, but have an added earthy and somewhat smoky taste and lack the sweetness of fresh limes.
-Because they are preserved, they also have a slightly bitter, fermented flavor, but the bitter accents are mainly concentrated in the lime's outer skin and seeds.
+Because they are preserved, they also have a slightly bitter, fermented flavor, but the bitter accents are mainly concentrated in the lime's outer skin (zest) and seeds.

 Tea

 Dried lime tea is a type of herbal tea made from dried limes and is a popular beverage in Iraq, where it is used to aid indigestion, diarrhea, and nausea.